isc-projects/kea/doc/sphinx/arm/shell.rst

 -  ``--auth-password`` specifies the password for basic HTTP authentication.
    If not specified but the user ID is specified, an empty password is used.
+   If used together with ``--auth-password-file``, it is disregarded.

+-  ``--auth-password-file`` specifies a file which first line will be read to retrieve the password for basic HTTP authentication.
+This flag takes precedence over ``--auth-password`` flag.

 -  ``--timeout seconds`` specifies the timeout (in seconds) for the connection.
 If not given, 10 seconds is used.